jfb-h/synthetic-tourism/documents/papers/main.typ

 The underlying idea is that exceptional architecture can stimulate new tourism, employment opportunities, and additional tax revenues, which can be economically beneficial for urban growth @alaily-mattar2018a @plaza2006.
 This phenomenon occurs because exceptional architecture may act as a unique selling point that contributes to the attractive image of a city and adds a layer of urban prestige @andersson2014 @romao2025.
 As a result, these buildings often become representative symbols of urban progress, motivating tourists to choose their host cities as destinations @balke2018 @boniface2021 @scerri2019 @specht2014.
-This aligns with the findings from @plaza2024, who link the effects of exceptional architecture with findings from cognitive psychology and social cognition @dimaggio1997.
+This aligns with the findings from #cite(<plaza2024>, form: "prose"), who link the effects of exceptional architecture with findings from cognitive psychology and social cognition @dimaggio1997.
 They emphasize that such architecture holds major cultural and symbolic meanings, as they can create strong symbolic associations and are easily remembered due to their distinctiveness, elevating the global visibility of their locations and making them memorable to potential visitors and media consumers.
 These architectural icons, therefore, can serve as crucial connectors in the global media landscape, reinforcing the prominence and boosting the attractiveness (for visitors) of their host locations.
 Taking a leading role and gaining visibility is especially important in the context of post-pandemic tourism, as the recovery intensifies competition among tourism-dependent economies to attract visitors @abbas2024.